The Killers: 2006–2007: Sam's Town and Sawdust

 The band released a compilation album called Sawdust, containing B-sides from the band's first two albums, rarities, and unreleased material in November 2007.
 Sawdust has been classified Platinum in the UK.
-The album's first single "Tranquilize", a collaboration with Lou Reed, was released in October 2007.
-The album also featured a cover of "Shadowplay" by Joy Division which was recorded for the soundtrack to the Anton Corbijn directed biopic Control.
+The album's first single, a cover of "Shadowplay" by Joy Division which was recorded for the soundtrack to the Anton Corbijn directed biopic Control, was released in October 2007.
+"Tranquilize", a collaboration with Lou Reed, was released in four days later as the second single from Sawdust.

 2007–2011: Day & Age and hiatus

-The band enlisted Stuart Price to produce their third studio album, he had previously remixed their songs under his Jacques Lu Cont moniker, the most notable being the remix of "Mr. Brightside".
-They first met Price at his London home in 2007 to discuss the possibility of him producing some unreleased tracks for their b-sides album Sawdust, however that same night they ended up in Price's home studio recording a demo of "Human" a new song that would become the eventual lead single from Day & Age.
-The band took six months apart following the completion of their Sam's Town tour, during this period they would send song ideas between each other and Price via Logic Pro.
+The band enlisted Stuart Price to produce their third studio album, he had previously remixed their songs under his Jacques Lu Cont moniker, the most notable being the remix of "Mr. Brightside" featured on Sawdust.
+They first met Price at his London home in 2007, originally to discuss the possibility of him producing some unreleased tracks for Sawdust, however, that same night they ended up in Price's home studio recording a demo of "Human", a new song that would become the eventual lead single from Day & Age.
+The band took six months apart following the completion of the Sam's Town Tour, and during this period they would send song ideas between each other and Price via Logic Pro.
 The band finished recording the album with Price at the band's newly acquired Battle Born Studios in Las Vegas.

-"Human" was released in October 2008 with Flowers describing the song as "Johnny Cash meets the Pet Shop Boys".
-The song went on to become a huge hit worldwide, the lyric "Are we human, or are we dancer?" created much confusion and debate due to its grammar and ambiguity, with some believing the lyric was "dancers" or "denser" rather than "dancer", Flowers explained that the line was inspired by a Hunter S. Thompson quote where he stated America was raising "a generation of dancers".
+"Human" was released in September 2008 with Flowers describing the song as "Johnny Cash meets the Pet Shop Boys".
+The song became a hit worldwide.
+The lyric "Are we human, or are we dancer?" confused listeners, due to its grammar and ambiguity.
+Flowers explained that the line was inspired by a Hunter S. Thompson quote where he stated America was raising "a generation of dancers".
 It has since been voted by one poll as the most confusing song lyric of all time.